pbfrandsen/SPIN_workshop/genome_assembly.md

 Hifiasm is a tool for assembling genomes, especially for PacBio HiFi reads.

-We must install Hifiasm first to assemble the reads of our organisms' genomes.
+We need to install Hifiasm first to assemble the reads of our organisms' genomes.

 We’ll use conda to create an environment and install hifiasm, using the following command: